-Your cat is pregnant and want to prepare adequately for the birth of the kittens?
+Your cat is pregnant, and you want to prepare adequately for the birth of the kittens.

-Read this detailed guide about the pregnancy symptoms, timeline as well as the physical & behavior changes
+Read this detailed guide about pregnancy symptoms, timeline, and physical and behavioral changes.

 Cat pregnancy timeline is a common title among posts in cat owner groups and message boards among owners of both indoor and outdoor cats.